Committee Management: Roles & Responsibilities for Successful Leadership

 Keeping track of various roles and responsibilities, multiple agendas, minutes, and other board paperwork can be difficult.
 We understand that the best board portals should keep your team connected and focused, all while being scalable and easy to use.

 Some of the functionalities of Boardable include the Agenda Builder, Meeting Scheduler, and Minutes Maker.
 Our AI-enabled tools can assist in the high-effort tasks of crafting agendas and recording minutes, saving valuable time.
-These tools are used heavily in many industries that Boardable serves, including government, healthcare, real estate, technology, and nonprofit.
+These tools are used heavily in many industries that Boardable serves, including government, healthcare, real estate, technology, and nonprofits.

 Our goal at Boardable is to increase board and committee engagement by giving them the power and capacity to get more done.
 We offer easy-to-use tools, and our solution is ready to use right out of its digital box.
 We also offer a free plan for those who’d like a taste of what it’s like to save time, energy, and resources.